Updated on September 25, 2017

 Marraduna Basques (Euskal Oiloa): Special thanks to Mary Alban for sharing some of these with us.
 They are a unique land race type from the Basque area of Spain.
 They sort of resemble a buffy Delaware in type and color.
 Considerable color variations exist in this breed.
 Common things to select for are yellow feet and legs and a single comb.
 They are incredibly friendly, almost annoyingly so when it comes to friendliness.
 Chicks $6.00 each (10)

 Muffed Old English Game: A colorful mix of muffed (bearded) Old English Game Fowl.
 Their history is very old.
 They are excellent foragers, good setters and mothers.
 They have a small single comb with five points and lay a tinted egg.
 This breed is not as yet listed in the APA Standard.
-Chicks $4.00 each (10) (SOLD OUT FOR 2016)
+Chicks $4.00 each (25)